smbjorklund/media_update/doc/server-setup.md

 ### Drush

 Drush installs libraries in a sub-dir.
-I order to populate the lib, drush is run as root when it's installed.
+I order to populate the lib, drush is run as root when it’s installed.
 If more libraries is to be installed, Drush must be run as root.

 ### PostgreSQL